 - Pour the scallion oil into a small bowl and set aside.

-- After 30 minutes of soaking, strain and de-vein shrimps if needed.
+- After 30 minutes of soaking, strain and de-vein shrimp if needed.

-- Add the shrimps to a pot along with the water in the Shrimp floss section.
+- Add the shrimp to a pot along with the water in the Shrimp floss section.

-- Bring to boil on medium, add a lid, and cook for 5 minutes.
+- Bring to boil on medium, cover with a lid, and cook for 5 minutes.

-- Strain the shrimp broth into a bowl and set the shrimps aside.
+- Strain the shrimp broth into a bowl and set the shrimp aside.

 - To the shrimp broth, add fish sauce and sugar from the Sauce section.
 Stir until the sugar has fully dissolved and set aside.

-You can also use a mortar and pestle to crush the shrimps. - Heat a pan on medium, add the blended shrimp flakes along with fish sauce and sugar.
+You can also use a mortar and pestle to crush the shrimp. - Heat a pan on medium, add the blended shrimp along with fish sauce and sugar.

-- Add water to your pot, place on the stove, and place the steamer on top.
+- Once the batter has sat for at least an hour, add water to your steaming pot, place on the stove, and place the steamer basket on top.

-- Arrange the ceramic dishes inside the steamer, add the lid, and bring water to boil.
+- Arrange the ceramic dishes inside the steamer, add the lid, and bring water to boil on high.

 - Add vegetable oil to the rice flour batter and whisk.